Self-guided Sightseeing Tour #4 in Washington, United States

 Show sight on map

-Wikipedia: Statue of Alexander Hamilton (Washington, D.C.)
+Wikipedia: Equestrian statue of Andrew Jackson (Washington, D.C.)
 (EN)

 Show sight on map